OctopusDeploy/blog/blog/2019-12/devops-documentation/index.md

 *Click that.
 Click that.
 Scroll down.
 Click that.
 No, not that.
 Yes, click that.*

 The shared context provided by two people looking at the same screen instantly removes the ambiguity around trying to describe the location of elements on a complex form with imprecise language like, “bottom right corner,” describing icons with phrases like, “it’s the floppy disk icon,” and using generic terms like *button* or *text box* against the infinite styling options available in modern user interfaces.
-The entire process can now be tackled from start to end without getting to the next screen and wondering if the person you’re helping is in the right place or what to do next.
+The entire process can now be tackled from start to finish without wondering if the person you’re helping is in the right place or how to describe the next screen.

-With this in mind, we were given the opportunity to rethink our documentation.
-It was clear that with an integration tool like ours, which was always sitting in the middle of any of a dozen different (and equally complex) platforms and tools, we need to show rather than tell and provide complete journeys rather than assuming people already know what the big picture is.
+With this in mind, we recently tackled adding some end-to-end guides to our documentation.
+It’s clear that with an integration tool like ours, which always sits in the middle of any of a dozen different (and equally complex) platforms and tools, we need to show rather than tell and provide complete journeys rather than assuming people already know what the big picture is.

 We’re calling the results of this project [Octopus Guides](https://octopus.com/docs/guides).
 If you visit our [homepage](https://octopus.com), you can select your technology stack and see a dedicated guide that steps you through the process from compiling your code to deploying it to its destination.
 We haven’t completed every combination yet, but if you find a combination that hasn’t been written yet, you can vote for it.

 ![](guides.png "width=500")

-To recreate the efficiency of two people looking at the same screen, each guide is illustrated with over 100 highlighted images, and the entire process is captured by a screencast showing each mouse click.
+To recreate the efficiency of two people looking at the same screen, each guide is illustrated with over 100 highlighted images, and the entire process is captured by a screencast that shows every mouse click.
 And because each guide is tailored to the selected software stack, you’re not left on your own to Google the next step in the process.

 Creating this suite of tailored documentation is not a trivial task.
 At the time of writing, we have around 60 such individual guides with over 6,000 highlighted images, 25 hours of video, and close to 300,000 words documenting various combinations of around 16 technology stacks.
-A good number of those applications were being released on a monthly or weekly schedule, and ideally, our screenshots would be kept up to date.
-And this content was to be created and maintained by a team of two (myself as writer/developer and an editor to polish the content) over the course of a few months.
+Many of the applications included in the guides are released on a monthly or weekly schedule, and ideally, our screenshots should be kept up to date.
+This content was created and will be maintained by a team of two (myself as writer/developer and an editor to polish the content) over the course of a few months.

 Clearly, we needed a solution that could scale up far beyond a traditional write, commit, transform, and publish workflow.
-Without the luxury of throwing more people at the problem, we needed to lean heavily on DevOps practices such as automated tests, infrastructure as code, and automated pipelines to generate screenshots and video and to ensure that the process we were documenting worked as described.
+Without the luxury of throwing more people at the problem, we leaned heavily on DevOps practices such as automated tests, infrastructure as code, and automated pipelines to generate screenshots and video, and to ensure that the process we were documenting worked as described.

 ## A simple example

-To demonstrate the process we used to create the guides, we’ll create a simple example documenting the process of performing a Google search.
+To demonstrate the process we used to create the guides, we’ll create a simple example that documents the process of performing a Google search:

 <iframe src="https://fast.wistia.net/embed/iframe/eecl0uod01?videoFoam=true" title="google-example Video" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500px" height="400px"></iframe>